 Take a clean washcloth and wet it in very warm water.
 Wring the washcloth and place it over the closed eyelids for five minutes.
 Re-wet as necessary to maintain desired temperature.
 This will help to soften crusts and loosen oily debris.

-Place the warm, wet washcloth over the index finger and apply a diluted solution of 50% baby shampoo or mild soap.
+If your doctor advises this, place the warm, wet washcloth over the index finger and apply a diluted solution of 50% baby shampoo or mild soap.

 Rinse thoroughly with a clean, warm, wet washcloth.
 Pat dry.